 When it’s all said and done, best practices act the foundation to building a solid, repeatable, easily adopted bug tracking workflow.
 In order to bring your bug tracking process to life, you need to choose an issue management system that gives you everything you need to get your workflow off the ground...and only that.
 When evaluating a bug tracking tool, ask the following three questions:

 With those three questions guiding you, don’t let yourself get distracted by all the bells and whistles that many bug tracking solutions provide.
 You won’t use them.
-Instead, look for a tool that pairs everything down to its simplest; one who’s features all have a purpose and that purpose is to answer one of those three questions.
+Instead, look for a bug tracking tool that pairs everything down to its simplest; one who’s features all have a purpose and that purpose is to answer one of those three questions.
+Start a free trial of DoneDone today and see how it's done.